 - Log in to MyUSF now, access your OASIS account, and check your registration time under the Registration Status link.

-- Also check for any Holds (also under Registration Status in OASIS) and take steps to clear them.
+- Also check for any Holds that could prevent registration (also under Registration Status in OASIS) and take steps to clear them.

 - Visit Degree Works to check your progress toward your degree.
 Use the student schedule search features in OASIS to plan your schedule.
 View the step-by-step video tutorial for course planning help.

 - Have questions about your schedule?
-Contact an academic advisor.
-Follow the instructions in the Current Student Toolkit.
+Contact the advising team in your college/department (instructions provided here).

 - When your registration time arrives, log in to OASIS and register with the five digit CRNs for your desired schedule.

-We recommend that you meet with your advisor prior to registration.
-Meeting with an advisor ensures that you are taking the appropriate courses for your degree each term, and will keep you on the most efficient path towards graduation.
+We recommend that you meet with an academic advisor prior to registration.
+Meeting with an academic advisor ensures that you are taking the appropriate courses for your degree each term, and will keep you on the most efficient path towards graduation.
 Contact your College to schedule an advising appointment.